jianzhi-1/math-ucb/sp22-127/README.md

 - *A = \[R<sub>1</sub><sup>T</sup> 0]Q<sup>T</sup>*
 - *B = A<sup>T</sup>(AA<sup>T</sup>)<sup>-1</sup>*
 - In general, right inverses are not unique.
+- Full row rank matrices define a linear map that is onto.
+- Full row rank if and only if *AA<sup>T</sup>* is invertible.

 ###### Symmetric Matrices